 add_months(…, 12) = add a year to that date

-Note : If you try to pass something non-sensical to the context you’ll an error when you select from the view, such as the following
+Note : If you try to pass something non-sensical to the context you’ll receive an error when you select from the view, such as the following

 begin dbms_application_info.set_client_info('sillyvalue'); end; select * from employees_hired_in_year; ORA-01841: (full) year must be between -4713 and +9999, and not be 0